Bio-inspired decision making in robot swarms under biases: Introduction

+Both cross-inhibition and direct-switch enable units of the swarm---robots, animals, or neurons---to integrate social information and reach consensus on the best alternative, even when only a slight majority correctly senses the environment \cite{parker|zhang:2009,marshall2009,Reina:PRE:2017,valentini|ferrante|hamann|dorigo:2015}.
+To meaningfully compare these two mechanisms, however, it is essential to study them under more realistic conditions, moving beyond idealised noise-free models, as real-world swarms are inevitably subject to bias, noise, and external interference.

 In our framework, asocial dynamics occur when robots update their opinion based on information that does not reflect the state of their peers.
 This may occur when robots combine social interactions with independent environmental exploration, or when they receive biased, distorted, or misleading information.
 While some forms of such asocial dynamics can be beneficial in controlled amounts~\cite{Prasetyo2019, zakir_miscommunication_nodate}, they more often impair collective performance by hindering consensus formation, prolonging indecision~\cite{Mobilia_2015,reina_cross-inhibition_2023,Khaluf2017noise}, or leading to suboptimal decisions~\cite{AntZakDorRei2024:aamas,giulia2021}.
-As illustrated in Figure~\ref{fig:bias}C-E, we investigate three representative sources of asocial dynamics: (i)~biased information spread by asocial robots that resist conforming to social pressure~\cite{reina_cross-inhibition_2023}, (ii)~corrupted communication due to message interception and alteration~\cite{zakir_miscommunication_nodate}, and (iii)~spontaneous opinion changes driven by self-sourced environmental information~\cite{zakir2022}.
-Our study provides a mathematical formalisation showing that these seemingly distinct forms of asocial dynamics can be described by equivalent terms, enabling a unified treatment of their effects on collective decision-making.
+As illustrated in Figure~\ref{fig:bias}A-C, we investigate three representative sources of asocial dynamics: (i)~biased information spread by asocial robots (stubborn robots or zealots) that resist conforming to social pressure~\cite{reina_cross-inhibition_2023}, (ii)~spontaneous opinion changes driven by self-sourced environmental information~\cite{zakir2022}, and (iii)~corrupted communication due to message interception and alteration~\cite{zakir_miscommunication_nodate}.